Content Management Systems (CMS)

 Content Management Systems (CMS) are a standard requirement for most clients these days.
 They provide an intuitive interface for a website owner or employee, even with limited expertise, to add, modify, and remove content from a website without the intervention of a developer.

-Our experience with using a variety of CMS's has given us significant insight as to what works and what doesn't when it comes to a user’s interaction with the CMS and what can be produced front-end on the website.
+Our experience in using a variety of CMSs has given us significant insight as to what works and what doesn't when it comes to a user’s interaction with the CMS and what can be produced on the front-end of the website.

-These insights lead us to develop our own ExtraCMS in 2010
+These insights led us to develop our ExtraCMS in 2010

-The popularity of CMS based applications has significantly increased over the past five years.
+The popularity of CMS based applications has significantly increased over the past several years.
 Through thorough testing, we have identified a core set of CMS options that we would recommend.

-However, our research into this field has given us the ability and understanding to be able to easily switch between or adopt new CMS's at a client’s request.
+However, our research into this field has given us the ability and understanding to be able to quickly switch between or adopt new CMSs at a client’s request.

 Magento is the leading software for users looking to create professional eCommerce stores.
 The open source CMS was launched in 2008 and offers a fantastic solution to create quite complex eCommerce solutions.

-Unlike other CMS solutions, it boasts a huge range of functions dedicated to eCommerce operations.
+Unlike other CMS solutions, it boasts a vast range of functions dedicated to eCommerce operations.
 These range from marketing, product management, customer management and online payment integration.
-Magento offers a sophisticated out the box CMS for web shops.
+Magento offers a sophisticated out of the box CMS for web shops.

-We are highly adept at creating functional, aesthetically pleasing Magento eCommerce sites, that generate our clients a huge return on investment and vastly improved sales figures.
-Our 8 years experience leading the way in Magento development has given us a wealth of experience, not only in the CMS itself but also in how users shop and interact and engage in a purchasing scenario.
+We are highly adept at creating functional, aesthetically pleasing Magento eCommerce sites, that generate our clients a considerable return on investment and vastly improved sales figures.
+Our eight+ years experience leading the way in Magento development has given us a wealth of experience, not only in the CMS itself but also in how users shop and interact and engage in a purchasing scenario.

-WordPress is the most popular CMS on the market with around 18 million installations worldwide.
-It was originally developed as a blogging system but evolved rapidly as developers created plugins that offer further customisation and flexibility.
+WordPress is the most popular CMS on the market with a 50-60% share of the global CMS market.
+It was initially developed as a blogging system but evolved rapidly as developers created plugins that offer further customisation and flexibility.

 The software boasts a large user community and, due to its open-source nature, there is an enormous selection of themes & plugins at your disposal.